 All Saskatoon Transit buses are equipped with racks to transport your bicycle.
-Loading and unloading your bicycle is easy - follow the directions labeled on the bike rack, and be sure to let the driver know you will be unloading your bike before you get off the bus.
+Loading and unloading your bicycle is easy!
+Follow the directions labeled on the bike rack, and be sure to let the driver know you will be unloading your bike before you get off the bus.
+The rack can accomodate tires up to 2" wide, and space is first come, first served.